Recipe: Lemon “Ricotta” PancakesPosted: July 17, 2014

 1 1/4 cup soy or rice milk (I’ve been using Alnatura’s Soja Drink-Vanille from Migros)

-1. In a large bowl, stir together the lemon juice and the flax meal and set aside for a few minutes.
+1. In a large bowl, stir together the zest of the 2 lemons and the lemon juice with the flax meal and set aside for a few minutes.

-2. Then, add the next six ingredients to the flax meal mixture and whisk together until smooth: CreamyRisella, oil, sugar, cider vinegar, vanilla sugar and lemon zest.
+2. Then, add the next five ingredients to the flax meal mixture and whisk together until smooth: CreamyRisella, oil, sugar, cider vinegar and vanilla sugar.

 3. Whisk together the dry ingredients in a separate bowl.
 Next, gently whisk the dry ingredients into the wet ingredients in about 2 batches, alternating with the soy or rice milk.
 Do not overbeat.